A cruise is the best way to discover the Galapagos Islands. Explore the islands aboard on these beautiful cruises. Find your Cruise now!

-If you would like to visit the Galapagos, the best way is to get to know all the different islands is on board of a cruise ship.
-By going on a cruise, you will visit two spots (e.g. bays, islands, rocks, snorkeling spots) a day, you will get 3 meals a day and, depending on the service, also drinks.
+If you would like to visit the Galapagos Islands, the best way to do it is to onboard a cruise ship.
+By going on Galapagos Cruises, you will visit two places a day (e.g. bays, islands, rocks, snorkeling spots).
+You will get 3 meals a day and, depending on the service, also drinks.

 Naturalist Guide I

 A level “I” guide is a native of the islands or has been a resident of the archipelago for many years, and has at least a high school diploma.
 Level I naturalists must have a solid level of knowledge about the islands and must have passed the Level I exam.
 They speak English well, but may not be fully fluent.